SwiftKickMobile/TLIndexPathTools/README.md

 Thats all it takes!
 Most of the functionality of TLIndexPathTools can be accomplished with just `TLIndexPathDataModel` and `TLIndexPathUpdates` classes.
 However, there are a number of additional classes that build on these components to make life a little bit easier.

-* `TLIndexPathController` provides a common programming interface for building view controllers that work interchangeably with Core Data fetch requests or plain arrays.
+* `TLIndexPathController` provides a common interface for building view controllers that work interchangeably with Core Data `NSFetchRequest`s or plain arrays.
+One controller to rule them all.
 * `TLTableViewController` and `TLCollectionViewController` are base  table and collection view implementations that provide the essential data source and delegate methods to get you up and running quickly with a few bells and whistles, like data-driven table cell height calculation, thrown in for good measure.
 * `TLTableViewDelegateImpl` and `TLCollectionViewDelegateImpl` are base implementations of the delegate and data source methods.
 These classes exist to support the design pattern where an object other than the view controller implements these methods, perhaps providing more modularity and reusability.
 You can extend these classes and have the view controller wire them into your views.
 * `TLIndexPathItem` is a wrapper class for your data items, useful for things like heterogenous data or multiple cell prototypes.
 Take a look at the [Settings sample project][1], for example.